leouchoa/udacity_mlops_clean_code_project/README.md

 - self-explanatory code makes us quickly recap what was done and collaborate easier.
 - automated pipelines provides faster/safer ml models retraining.

+## Project ML Pipeline Goal

+The ML goal of this project is to produce a pipeline to automatically create two machine learning models to

 ## Running Files